-The Ethicurean serves up an innovative, vegetable-focused menu that’s earned it masses of accolades, including a Michelin Guide Bib Gourmand, in the former glasshouse of a restored Victorian kitchen garden.
+The Ethicurean serves up an innovative, vegetable-focused menu that’s earned it masses of accolades, in the former glasshouse of a restored Victorian kitchen garden.
 The menu might be rather fine dining but the atmosphere is extremely relaxed; dogs are welcome to sit under the tables while their owners eat, at least at lunch time.

 The brains behind The Ethicurean are self-taught chefs and brothers Matthew and Iain Pennington, Mexican-born Paula Zarate and ‘writer, hunter and mixologist’ Jack Adair-Bevan, who work alongside Mark and Linda Cox from the Barley Wood Kitchen Garden.
 The restaurant’s founded on what they call a ‘sense of place’, by which they mean the idea of a connection with the land, its history and the people who grow food on it.
 So much of the food is grown within the Walled Garden itself or ethically produced, hunted or foraged in the surrounding area.

 There’s nothing much to see from the road (it’s a walled garden, innit?), just a sign for the Barley Wood Walled Garden with the words ‘The Ethicurean’ in unobtrusive lettering above.

 You can walk through the arch under the sign to get to the restaurant or drive down to the little parking area at the bottom and then walk back up through the Walled Garden – the long, low building top right is the glasshouse-turned-restaurant.